Duquende

 Juan Rafael Cortés Santiago, known as Duquende (born 1965 in Sabadell, Spain), is a Spanish Romani flamenco singer (cantaor).
 He is considered one of the successors to influential Flamenco singer Camarón de la Isla.
 Since 1997, Duquende has been a member of the Paco de Lucía Sextet in addition to working as a solo artist.

 In 1995, Duquende was the first cantaor to be invited to perform at the Champs Elysées theatre in Paris.

+In 2000, he performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.